yllvar/resume-ninja/README.md

    - `pnpm dev` and open `http://localhost:3000`

-## Deployment (Vercel)
+## Deployment
-- Set all required environment variables in Vercel Project Settings → Environment Variables.
+- Set all required environment variables in your hosting platform's Environment Variables.
 - Build command: `next build` (default).
 Output handled by Next.js App Router.
 - Images are marked `unoptimized: true` in `next.config.mjs` for portability.
 - Ensure Supabase URL and keys match the deployed project.
 Upstash tokens must be configured in the same environment.